Operation Lam Son 719: Counteroffensive

 The North Vietnamese response to the incursion was gradual.
 Hanoi's attention was riveted on another diversionary maneuver being conducted by a U.S. naval task force off the coast of the North Vietnam.
 This force conducted all of the maneuvers necessary for the carrying out of an amphibious landing only 20 kilometers off the city of Vinh.
 Hanoi's preoccupation with a possible invasion did not last long.
 Its B-70 Corps commanded three divisions in the incursion area, the 304th, 308th and 320th.
 The 2nd Division had also moved up from the south to the Tchepone area and then began to move east to meet the ARVN threat.
 By early March, Hanoi had massed 36,000 troops in the area, outnumbering the South Vietnamese force by two-to-one.

 The method chosen by the PAVN to defeat the invasion was to first isolate the northern firebases by utilizing anti-aircraft artillery.
 The outposts would then be pounded by round-the-clock mortar, artillery and rocket fire.
-Although the ARVN firebases were themselves equipped with artillery, their guns were quickly outranged by the PAVN's Soviet-supplied 122mm and 130mm pieces, which simply stood off and pounded the positions at will.
+Although the ARVN firebases were themselves equipped with artillery, their guns were quickly outranged by the PAVN's Soviet-supplied 122 mm and 130 mm pieces, which simply stood off and pounded the positions at will.
 The defensive edge that could have been provided by the utilization of B-52 bomber strikes was nullified by the close-in tactics of the PAVN.
 Massed ground attacks, supported by artillery and armor, would then finish the job.